Knack uses tables to store your data. In this article, you will find general information on using tables within the Builder.

 Knack uses tables and fields to define your data.

-Fields are used to define specific attributes of an table.
+Fields are used to define specific attributes of a table.
 Think of a field as a spreadsheet column.
 You'll want to add a field for each attribute you want to store for a given table.

 You can access your tables by clicking on the "Data" button in the top left of the Builder: